What are Fossil Fuels?

 Effects of fossil fuels on the environment:

-The burning of fossil fuels leads to release of harmful products into the environment.
+The burning of fossil fuels leads to the release of harmful products into the environment.
 An increase in the consumption of fuel leads to harmful effects on the environment.
 Following points will clearly depict these effects:

 - Carbon fuels such as wood, coal, petroleum release unburnt carbon particles in the environment.
 These particles are very dangerous pollutants and cause respiratory diseases for example asthma.